vlrfsg/vlrfsasm/readme.txt

   Address: 64 bits
   >  (` @A)
   Error: No result
-  If this function is executed, utf-16 encoded argument A is printed out and vlrfsasm stops.
+  If this function gets executed, utf-16 encoded argument A is printed out and vlrfsasm stops.
-  >  (; A)
+  >  (~ A)

 7. Label
   Labels embedded in (.) are evaluated after each step.